Up until 2020, walking into a restaurant or crowded business was just a part of our everyday lives. Now, those crowded spaces have been spaced out.

 We left messages and our contact information, but never heard back.

-Chapter four: Tracking the Data
+Tracking the Data: Tracking the Data

 11 Investigates has been tracking this data for months.

 We found one three-week period in July and August when the Toledo-Lucas County Health Department received over 700 Covid-19 related complaints about local businesses.